 About NAEVR and AEVR...

-NAEVR is a non-profit advocacy organization comprised of a coalition of 55 professional, consumer, and industry organizations involved in eye and vision research.
-NAEVR’s goal is to achieve the best eye and vision care for all Americans through advocacy and public education for eye and vision research sponsored by the National Institutes of Health (NIH) and its National Eye Institute (NEI), Department of Defense (DOD), and Department of Veterans Affairs (VA).
+NAEVR is a 501c4 non-profit advocacy organization comprised of a coalition of 55 professional, patient and consumer, and industry organizations involved in eye and vision research.
+NAEVR’s goal is to achieve the best eye and vision care for all Americans through advocacy and public education for eye and vision research sponsored by the National Institutes of Health (NIH) and its National Eye Institute (NEI), Department of Defense (DOD), Department of Veterans Affairs (VA), and other federal agencies.

-NAEVR was formed in 1997 as an affiliated organization of the non-profit educational foundation Alliance for Eye and Vision Research (AEVR), which was founded in 1993.
-In 2013, the Alliances celebrated 20 years of leadership for vision research funding.
-Serving as the “Friends of the NEI,” NAEVR/AEVR believe that NEI-funded research to save/restore vision has served to reduce healthcare costs, increase productivity, maintain independence, and improve the quality of life for all Americans.
+NAEVR was formed in 1997 as an affiliate of the non-profit 501c3 educational foundation Alliance for Eye and Vision Research (AEVR), which was founded in 1993 by the Association for Research in Vision and Ophthalmology (ARVO), the American Academy of Ophthalmology (AAO), and Association of University Professors of Ophthalmology (AUPO).
+Serving as the “Friends of the NEI,” NAEVR/AEVR emphasize that NEI-funded research to save/restore vision has served to reduce healthcare costs, increase productivity, maintain independence, and improve the quality of life for all Americans.
+NAEVR works closely with regulatory agencies-specifically the Food and Drug Administration (FDA)-to ensure that it is aware of the results of NEI-funded research and how that may affect product approvals.

-- NEI’s FY2017 operating budget of $733 million is just 0.5 percent of the $145 billion annual cost of vision disorders.
-The U.S. spends only $2.20 per-person, per-year for vision research, while the cost of treating low vision and blindness is $6,680 per-person, per-year.
+- NEIs FY2019 enacted budget of $797 million is only about 0.5 percent of the $145 billion annual cost of vision disorders.
+The U.S. spends only $2.40 per-person, per-year for vision research, while the cost of treating low vision and blindness is $6,680 per-person, per-year.

 - The first wave of the 78 million Baby Boomers-also called the “Silver Tsunami”- started turning age 65 in 2010.
 Each day, for the next 18 years afterward, 10,000 Americans will turn age 65 and be at greatest risk for age-related eye disease.